 Specific due dates for these reports have been established and we are required to identify those persons who failed to timely file these reports.
-To our knowledge, based solely on a review of the copies of such reports furnished to us and written representations from our directors and officers that no other reports were required, during the fiscal year ended December 31, 2019, all of our directors, officers and greater than 10% stockholders complied with the Section 16(a) filing requirements, except that Dr. Perry and Mr. Cook each filed a Form 5 report on February 14, 2020, in lieu of timely filing a Form 4 report during the fiscal year ended December 31, 2019.
+To our knowledge, based solely on a review of the copies of such reports furnished to us and written representations from our directors and officers that no other reports were required, during the fiscal year ended December 31, 2020, all of our directors, officers and greater than 10% stockholders complied with the Section 16(a) filing requirements.